 The view from the Wineglass Bay lookout in Freycinet National Park is one of Tasmania’s best known images.
 But, is it possible for something to be too well known?

-During our short visit to Tasmania, our focus was on the state’s south east.
+During our short visit to Tasmania, our focus was on the state’s south east coast.
 We only found ourselves in Freycinet National Park by accident.
-We had been to Maria Island.
+We had done a day tour of Maria Island.
 From there it was only an hour to Bicheno.

 We had to go to Bicheno because it has a blowhole and the chance to see a blowhole is something we don’t pass up.
-As we drove there, we saw the turn off to Freycinet National Park.
+As we drove there, we saw the turn off to the Freycinet Peninsula.

 Our early morning visit to the blowhole didn’t disappoint.
 Conditions were ideal and we watched water shoot 10 metres into the air.
 The roar from the hole and the splash as the water fell onto the surrounding rocks was fantastic.